8856 Projects Technician

-10. Reduces the likelihood for liability regarding the University's compliance with federal regulations by complying with and enforcing policies, laws, and regulations governing environmental protection, hazardous waste disposal, and the use of chemical substances and materials.
+11. Reduces the likelihood for liability regarding the University’s compliance with federal, state, and local regulations by complying with and enforcing policies, laws, and regulations governing environmental protection, hazardous waste disposal, and the use of chemical substances and materials.

-11. Remains available for around-the-clock responsiveness to mechanical failures or emergency situations.
+12. Remains available for around-the-clock responsiveness to construction activity or emergency situations.

-The Special Projects Technician is supervised by the Facilities Maintenance Supervisor, however, generally works independently under established guidelines and with minimum supervision and may oversee tasks assigned to support staff or student employees.
+The Projects Technician is supervised by the Utilities Manager, however, generally works independently under established guidelines and with minimum supervision and may oversee tasks assigned to support staff or student employees.